OpenNews/srccon-lead/program.md

 At SRCCON:LEAD, we'll come together as a community to figure out how we can reshape the ways journalism leadership operates.
 This is a brand-new event where we'll:

 * inspire each other to transform our own organizations, regardless of title or job description
-* teach each other the practical skills—from strategic planning to effective communication—we can use to be part of that change
+* teach each other the practical skills—from handling money and hiring to effective communication—we can use to be part of that change

 ## Schedule Overview